 Even though hair transplant is a non-invasive procedure, it is still a surgical operation that may cause side effects.
 One of the most common side effects that you may experience after a hair transplant is swelling.
 It is a natural reaction of your body to an injury or trauma.
 Even with a skilled and gentle procedure, you may experience some swelling on your forehead and around your eyes.
 In addition to the reaction of damaged tissue, fluids that are injected during the hair transplant operation for local anaesthesia. can also cause swelling.
 It is important to know that this is a natural and harmless bodily reaction.

 Although it is harmless, some swelling may still cause slight discomfort.
 To avoid this, you can apply a cold press to the swollen area whilst keeping your head elevated and avoid sleeping on your stomach.
-Also ensuring you maintain good hydration, and avoid exercising for this short recovery period.
+Also, ensure you maintain good hydration, and avoid exercising for this short recovery period.

 7 days after a hair transplant